AtB-AS/org/rfc/0003_open-source-governance-decision-flow.md

 communication, willingness to change and inclusiveness.
 To be a successful Open Source project, we must work within the practices of Open Source.
 This includes platforms, but also methodology.
-Having all communication and decision flow internal, will not allow the project to grow as an Open Source project and will not have the intended effect or gains.
+Having all communication and decision flow internal will not allow the project to grow as an Open Source project and will not have the intended effect or gains.

 There are established ways of handling Open Source projects.
 The most prominent